Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Ironically, the Valley of the Temples is on a ridge rather than in a valley.
 You’ll see some of the site’s temple columns rising above the landscape on the road approach to the archaeological area.

 Agrigento Archaeological Park is huge and spreads out across western and eastern zones on either side of the Strada Provinciale 4, with a pedestrian overpass connecting the two zones.
-It’s around 2km from one end to the other and an electric shuttle bus runs between them, costing around €3.
+It’s around 2km (1.2 miles) from one end to the other and an electric shuttle bus runs between them; at last check this was around €4 per person.

 Where to stay in Agrigento

-Highlights: Villa Romana del Casale | Ortigia’s Cittá Vecchia
+Highlights: Villa Romana del Casale | Ortigia’s Città Vecchia

 Total driving distance: appx.
 225-245km (140-152 miles)